 The rich volcanic make up of Waiheke means that its perfect for growing grapes, olives, hops, and fruit.
 There are over 25 wineries, breweries, cideries, and orchards on Waiheke.
 If you need to take a break between drinking, head for one of Waiheke’s beaches to swim, surf, snorkel, or scuba.
 And, at the end of the day, tuck into dinner in Oneroa or Onetangi Bay.

-Written by local enthusiast for Waiheke Island hostels
+Written by Travel Expert Waiheke Island

 Jakob Lombardi